Beacon Investment Advisory Services Inc. Sells 4,163 Shares of Novo Nordisk A/S (NYSE:NVO)

 Beacon Investment Advisory Services Inc. lessened its stake in Novo Nordisk A/S (NYSE:NVO – Get Rating) by 1.9% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 212,474 shares of the company’s stock after selling 4,163 shares during the period.
 Beacon Investment Advisory Services Inc.’s holdings in Novo Nordisk A/S were worth $23,595,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently modified their holdings of NVO.
-Farmers & Merchants Investments Inc. bought a new stake in shares of Novo Nordisk A/S in the 1st quarter valued at about $26,000.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
+Farmers & Merchants Investments Inc. bought a new position in Novo Nordisk A/S during the 1st quarter valued at approximately $26,000.
 Cornerstone Advisory LLC bought a new position in Novo Nordisk A/S during the 4th quarter valued at approximately $28,000.
 Allegheny Financial Group LTD bought a new position in Novo Nordisk A/S during the 4th quarter valued at approximately $34,000.
 Joseph P. Lucia & Associates LLC bought a new position in Novo Nordisk A/S during the 1st quarter valued at approximately $34,000.
 Finally, Godsey & Gibb Associates bought a new position in Novo Nordisk A/S during the 4th quarter valued at approximately $37,000.
 Institutional investors own 6.62% of the company’s stock.

 Analysts Set New Price Targets

 A number of research firms have commented on NVO.
-Bryan, Garnier & Co raised Novo Nordisk A/S from a “sell” rating to a “neutral” rating in a research report on Thursday, May 5th.
+Exane BNP Paribas raised Novo Nordisk A/S from an “underperform” rating to a “neutral” rating and set a 750.00 price target for the company in a research report on Monday, June 27th.
 JPMorgan Chase & Co. raised Novo Nordisk A/S from a “neutral” rating to an “overweight” rating in a research report on Tuesday, June 7th.
-Morgan Stanley upgraded Novo Nordisk A/S from an “equal weight” rating to an “overweight” rating in a report on Friday, July 15th.
-BNP Paribas upgraded Novo Nordisk A/S from an “underperform” rating to a “neutral” rating and set a $750.00 target price on the stock in a report on Monday, June 27th.
-Finally, Barclays upped their target price on Novo Nordisk A/S from 850.00 to 875.00 and gave the stock an “overweight” rating in a report on Thursday, May 12th.
+UBS Group downgraded Novo Nordisk A/S from a “neutral” rating to a “sell” rating in a report on Tuesday, June 28th.
+Bryan, Garnier & Co upgraded Novo Nordisk A/S from a “sell” rating to a “neutral” rating in a report on Thursday, May 5th.
+Finally, BNP Paribas upgraded Novo Nordisk A/S from an “underperform” rating to a “neutral” rating and set a $750.00 target price on the stock in a report on Monday, June 27th.
 Two research analysts have rated the stock with a sell rating, six have given a hold rating, eleven have given a buy rating and one has given a strong buy rating to the stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $682.43.

 Novo Nordisk A/S Stock Down 0.4 %